iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst

 notes
 ------

 ..
-[1] The choice of June here is entirely arbitrary - because SPSS has assigned an aggregated value to each case,
-    choosing any single month will work.
+[1] Because most months have a value of 0 for ``AirFrost``, it would make more sense to take the sum of this variable
+    instead of the mean.

 ..
+[2] The choice of June here is entirely arbitrary - because SPSS has assigned the same aggregated value to each case
+    within a year, choosing any single month will work.

-[2] In what follows, we'll select a single pair of periods to compare.
+..
+[3] In what follows, we'll select a single pair of periods to compare.
 To correctly compare the means of more than
     two groups, however, we need to adjust the *p*-value to account for the fact that we're doing multiple comparisons.
     One way to do this is using the **Post Hoc** button on the right-hand side of the dialog - in `this dialog <https://www.ibm.com/docs/en/spss-statistics/saas?topic=anova-one-way-post-hoc-tests>`__, you can
     select the different tests to use to account for multiple comparisons.

 ..
-[3] This is because, as is hopefully now clear, the questions on the assessment are drawn almost exclusively from
+[4] This is because, as is hopefully now clear, the questions on the assessment are drawn almost exclusively from
     the questions I have asked throughout each of the four practicals.